Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Results

 \subsubsection{Squared Mahalanobis Distance Sensitivity Constraint}

-The $\smd$ sensitivity constraint is applied to a \gls{geo} case with no \gls{sk} target.
-It is worth noticing from \cref{fig:sphere_geo} that the inclusion of the constraint completely shifts the maneuver.
-While in \cref{fig:sphere} it is clear that progressively increasing $\rho$ causes the trajectory to fall closer to the semi-major axis, in this case, the maneuver is completely changed.
-The \gls{scp} solver is not assured of finding the global optimum of the original \gls{ocp} because the found solution could fall in a local optimum well.
+The \gls{smd} sensitivity constraint is applied to a \gls{geo} case with no \gls{sk} target.
+The inclusion of the constraint completely shifts the maneuver.
+While in The \gls{socp} does not guarantee to find the global optimum of the original \gls{ocp} because the found solution could fall in a local optimum well.
 In fact, counter-intuitively the $\dv$ required by the robust maneuver is lower than the one where the constraint was not applied ($37$ \si{mm/s} vs $51$ \si{mm/s}).
 As pointed out in \cite{Armellin2021}, the \gls{socp} can only recover a local optimum solution depending on the initial reference solution.
 In other words, if a higher-cost solution falls closer to the initial ballistic trajectory, the solver is likely to find it and miss the global optimum.
 Nonetheless, the solver can still recover the optimal solution that is found in the case where the sensitivity constraint is employed.
 If the solution of the case with the sensitivity constraint is taken as reference and the \gls{socp} is run without the constraint, the solution found is close to the reference, with a slightly lower $\dv$, $34$ \si{mm/s}.